msjimc/RunningWindowsProgramsOnLinux/ghostBSD-24-04.md

 # GhostBSD
-GhostBSD 14.0-RELEASE was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and a 20 GB hard drive on VirtualBox or  dynamically resizing hard disk with HyperV.
-The default desktop 'Mate' was installed.
+GhostBSD 14.0-RELEASE was installed on a 64-bit virtual machine with 4,096 MB of RAM, and 4 processors and a 20 GB hard drive on VirtualBox or dynamically resizing hard disk with Hyper-V. The default desktop 'Mate' was installed.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.
+The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Downloads folder using Firefox.

 ## Preparation and installation

 * **The account performing the installation must have admin rights.**

-If you have admin rights elevate the terminal to raised privileges with:
+If you have admin rights, elevate the terminal to raised privileges with:

 > su -l root

 and then enter root's password.

-The FreeBSD web site contains instructions on how to install Wine [here](https://docs.freebsd.org/en/books/handbook/wine/).
-Since GhostBSD is based on FreeBSD the instructions should work here too.
+The FreeBSD website contains instructions on how to install Wine [here](https://docs.freebsd.org/en/books/handbook/wine/).
+Since GhostBSD is based on FreeBSD, the instructions should work here too.
 It suggests that you first install wine-gecko which contains web browser functions that some programs expect:

 >pkg install wine-gecko